James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 backbone) in our SENet pipeline; if it evaporates, the D3CTTA comparison is a 7-class label-map artifact and our extractor is not as far behind as the headline suggests.
-### 19.10.1 The D3CTTA extractor diagnostic — isolating the three candidate causes
+### 19.10.1 The D3CTTA extractor diagnostic.
+Isolating the three candidate causes

 Since Synth4D is no longer downloadable, we cannot replicate their pretraining directly.
 But the goal is to attribute D3CTTA's fog robustness to one of three